pupilfirst/playbook/3-verified-timelines.md

 In fact if there's one good reason to not update your timelines it's that there's something exciting happening to you that you'd like to update but it's something that we don't currently verify.
 Startups continously do new things.
 There might be a new event in your journey that is important but we may not have that as an *event* in our database.
 Please talk to your SV.CO representative and let's add that timeline event in.

+# Tip 2: Make Quality Timelines

+Your timeline is like your startup resume.
+Just like you wouldn't put junk in your resume, your timelines should be pristine and beautiful too.
+This means uploading high-quality logos, making sure your founder profile pictures are perfect, and most importantly, that your timeline updates make sense!

+Here are some examples of **BAD** timeline updates:

+1. "Pivoted to new product": This is bad because it hardly has any information at all for an interested viewer.
+A better one would be "Our previous iteration didn't have customer uptake because of <X>.
+During interviews, we figured out that most customers wanted a different product that did <Y>.
+So we've pivoted."
+2. "I raised $$$!
+Yay!": Again be specific, but more importantly, be professional as well.
+Think of your SV.CO timeline just like you would your LinkedIn profile.
+This is not your Facebook Wall.
+3. "We is raising twelve thousand rupees as ANGEL Funding from our friendz": Please proofread and check for grammatical errors and typos.

+While your SV.CO representative will help you with building timelines, ultimately it's up to you to own your timeline and make it great.
+Remember: this is what potential investors, mentors and employees will see.

 ## Verified Timeline Events

 Here's an exhaustive list of timeline events we record and verify: